-If the headteacher decides to suspend or permanently exclude a pupil with a social worker / a pupil who is looked after, they will inform the pupil's social worker / the VSH, as appropriate, without delay, that:
+If the headteacher decides to suspend or permanently exclude a pupil with a social worker/a pupil who is looked after, they will inform the pupil's social worker/the VSH, as appropriate, without delay, that:

-- They have decided to suspend or permanently exclude the pupil. - The reason(s) for the decision. - The length of the suspension or, for a permanent exclusion, the fact that it is permanent. - The suspension or permanent exclusion affects the pupil's ability to sit a National Curriculum test or public exam (where relevant).
+- > They have decided to suspend or permanently exclude the pupil - > The reason(s) for the decision - > The length of the suspension or, for a permanent exclusion, the fact that it is permanent - > The suspension or permanent exclusion affects the pupil's ability to sit a National Curriculum test or public exam (where relevant) - > They have decided to cancel a suspension or permanent exclusion, and why (where relevant)

-The social worker / VSH will be invited to any meeting of the governing board about the suspension or permanent exclusion.
+The social worker/VSH will be invited to any meeting of the governing board about the suspension or permanent exclusion.
 This is so they can provide advice on how the pupil's background and/or circumstances may have influenced the circumstances of their suspension or permanent exclusion.
-The social worker should also help ensure safeguarding needs and risks and the pupil's welfare are taken into account.
+The social worker should also help ensure safeguarding needs and risks, and the pupil's welfare are taken into account.